With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Did you find a little inspiration?

-Are you ready to start scavenging for treasures, finding your own flea market favorites?
+Are you ready to start scavenging for treasures, finding your own upcycled favorites?

 What special treasures have you found at the flea market or thrifting?